probil/Monaco-IDE-font/README.md

 Patched Monaco font for use in popular IDE like PhpStorm/WebStorm/NetBeans/etc.

 ### Why?
-Monaco is a nice font for code.
+**Monaco** is a nice font for the code.
 I really like it.
-But it looks ugly on my IDE.
-I was trying to find some solution in Google and I find some solution but it has ugly line height or works only on Windows or don't support cyrillic.
-Than I decide make own patch.
+But it looks ugly on my IDE.I was trying to find solution in Google and I find some options, but it has ugly line height or works only on Windows or don't support Cyrillic.
+Then I decide make the own patch.

 ### Features
 * Nice looking in IDE based on Java (see screenshot section) and other